finaldie/skull/README.md

 [10]: https://github.com/finaldie/skull/wiki/Integrate-with-Nginx

 # Contribution
 Fork the repo, then apply your fixes/features via a PR.
-Important things before sending a PR, be sure you have added/fixed a(n) new/existing test case, and passed it :)
+Before sending a _Pull Request_, make sure you have added/fixed a(n) new/existing test case, and passed it :)